FAMILY FUN SERVICE

 HOW DO WE WORK TOGETHER TO HELP?

-YOUTH CAN TEACH others with this SCOOP-UP FAMILY SUCCESS Service Toppers idea.
-They can really get the “scoop” on service when they serve their family.
+YOUTH CAN TEACH others that they can really get the “scoop” on service when they serve their family.
 This will help them learn to serve others outside their family too.
 Everyone likes ice cream, and youth will like listening to situations of family needs telling how to serve.
 They can top off each cone with IDEAS FOR SERVICE.

 ACTIVITY: